stealsocks/twitter-feed-toggle/README.md

 # twitter-feed-toggle
-A browser extension to fight procrastination by disabling the timeline on Twitter.
+A browser extension to toggle your Twitter timeline on or off.